 The receptors of interest for this analysis are the wetlands that are not identified as directly impacted (Section 5.1).
 The respective initial receptor grids for the Mine Site and FTB were set up with near-field and far-field spacing.
 For the Mine Site, the near-field receptor spacing was 250 meters (within the ambient air boundary and out to 1,000 meters beyond the ambient air boundary).
 The far-field receptor spacing was 1,000 meters (from 1 kilometer out to 5 kilometers from the ambient air boundary).
 For the FTB, the near-field receptor spacing was 250 meters within the ambient air boundary.
-The far-field receptor spacing was 1,000 meters from the ambient air boundary out to 5 kilometers.
+The far-field receptor spacing was 250 meters from the ambient air boundary.
+The far-field receptor spacing was 1,000 meters from the ambient air boundary.